kcp-dev/kcp/docs/content/concepts/sharding/shards.md

 working as long as any currently registered shard is reachable, even after all seeds are gone.

+The `root` workspace keeps a familiar read-only view: the shard hosting the root workspace runs a controller that mirrors the cache server's Shard objects into `root` as representations, so `kubectl get shards` in `root` continues to work.
+The representations are eventually consistent and informational; the Admin workspace remains the authoritative surface and the only place operational writes (cordoning) are accepted.

 `Shard` objects in the `root` workspace are protected by admission: shards register themselves and own their objects, so all direct writes (create, update including annotations, delete) by non-system users are denied with a